Data Science Courses

 The Fred Hutch Data Science Lab (DaSL) is excited to launch its second year of biomedical data science training and learning communities!
 At DaSL, we believe that everyone, regardless of their educational background, can excel at data science.

-For Winter Quarter of 2025, we are offering the following in-person and online courses and workshops in the following topics.
+For Spring Quarter of 2025, we are offering the following in-person and online courses and workshops in the following topics.
 Each course or workshop will have learning community sessions to extend your skills.

 Note that the topics change per quarter.

-For more information about courses, look at our Course Catalog
+For more information about the other courses we offer, look at our Course Catalog

-Full List of Winter Quarter Courses and Workshops
+Full List of Spring Quarter Courses and Workshops

-This is a list of the course/workshop offerings for Winter Quarter.
+This is a list of the course/workshop offerings for Spring Quarter.

 Topic Name Type